falcosecurity/falco-website/content/en/docs/setup/container.md

 {{% /pageinfo %}}

+{{% pageinfo color="primary" %}}

+On some systems, `tracefs` is available at `/sys/kernel/debug/tracing` instead of `/sys/kernel/tracing`.
+If this is the case, please replace `-v /sys/kernel/tracing:/sys/kernel/tracing:ro` with `-v /sys/kernel/debug/tracing:/sys/kernel/tracing:ro`.

+{{% /pageinfo %}}

+{{% pageinfo color="warning" %}}

+Mounting the host's `tracefs` (i.e.: mounting the host `/sys/kernel/tracing` path) is an optional but recommended pre-requisite.
+By removing the `-v /sys/kernel/tracing:/sys/kernel/tracing:ro` line from the above command, you will reduce the amount of accesses granted to the container, but will not benefit anymore from TOCTOU mitigation support.

+{{% /pageinfo %}}

 #### Kernel Module {#docker-least-privileged-kernel-module}

 For the {{< glossary_tooltip text="Kernel Module" term_id="kernel-module-driver" >}} driver, Falco requires the driver to be installed on the host system first.
 This step requires full privileges, while the Falco container can then run with the least privileges.